RediSearch/RediSearch/docs/python_client.md

 - **doc_id**: the id of the saved document.
 - **nosave**: if set to true, we just index the document, and don't save a copy of it.
 This means that searches will just return ids.
 - **score**: the document ranking, between 0.0 and 1.0
-- **fields** kwargs dictionary of the document fields to be saved and/or indexed
+- **fields** kwargs dictionary of the document fields to be saved and/or indexed.
+             NOTE: Geo points shoule be encoded as strings of "lon,lat"

 ### batch\_indexer